gregorias/anki-code-highlighter/README.md

 1. Run `package`.
 2. Import `codehighlighter.ankiaddon` in Anki.

-## Removal
+## Refresh & Removal

+This plugin installs its own JS and CSS files as well as modifies card templates.
+You need to run some manual steps if you add a new card template or want to delete the plugin.

+If you add a new card template, run `Extras/Tools > Refresh Code Highlighter Assets`.

 To remove the plugin, run `Extras/Tools > Delete Code Highlighter Assets` before deleting the plugin using Anki's internal add-on system.

-You need to do this, because this plugin installs JS and CSS files as well as modifies your card templates.
 This manual step is necessary until Anki adds [add-on lifecycle hooks](https://forums.ankiweb.net/t/install-update-delete-addon-hook-points/18532).

-### Set up

 ## Usage